RELATIONSHIPS HAVE THE GREATEST POTENTIAL FOR

 RELATIONSHIPS WITH OTHERS

-He caused you to be born when and where you were born, with those same parents – good or bad, and for your influences from people – good or bad, which can shape you.
+The Creator caused you to be born when and where you were born, with those same parents – good or bad, and for your influences from people – good or bad, which can shape you.

 ‘Listen to Life’ – and see what God is showing you with situations around you.
+Always treat others as you would like to be treated yourself.

 As the saying goes: You can choose your friends, but you can’t choose your family.